ChrisAwo/Coca-Cola-Sales-Dashboard-Analysis-/README.md

 ## Recommendations

-- Stock more products before peak months like **July and December** to meet demand.
+- Increase stock and distribution planning ahead of peak months (especially June–July and November–December) to maximize revenue.
-- Try to boost sales during slower months (especially **Jan–April**) with promotions or discounts.
+- Develop targeted marketing campaigns during low-performing months (January–April) to stabilize demand.
-- Focus more marketing on weaker products like **Fanta and Sprite** to improve performance.
+- Strengthen promotional strategies for underperforming products such as Fanta and Sprite.
-- Keep leveraging strong performers like **Coke and Dasani Water** since they drive most of the revenue.
+- Leverage high-performing core products (Coca-Cola and Dasani Water) as anchor products in seasonal campaigns.
-- It would also be useful to compare this with other years to see if the same patterns repeat.
+- Conduct deeper multi-year analysis to confirm whether observed patterns are consistent over time.